Share your views:

 For more information on how information will be collected and utilized, please read our privacy notice statement.

-In 2015, Canada pledged $2.65 billion for international climate finance over five years.
-The Government of Canada is seeking input from Canadians to inform the development of its international climate finance approach post 2020-21.
-Although the current funding is now mostly allocated, Canada remains committed to continuing to finance climate change action in developing countries.
-Views and ideas shared online and by email will be combined with those gathered through other means of consultations, such as roundtables.
+In 2015, the Government of Canada pledged $2.65 billion for international climate finance over five years.
+The Government of Canada is seeking input to inform the development of its international climate finance approach post 2020-21.
+Although the current funding is now mostly allocated, the Government of Canada remains committed to continuing to finance climate change action in developing countries.
+Views and ideas shared online and by email will be combined with those gathered through other means of engagement, such as roundtables.

 How to participate